 - Heather Dichter (De Montfort University)

-Papers including intersectional analyses of the Winter Olympic Games, or focusing on gender and/or sexuality, race and/or ethnicity, media, and politics are particularly welcome.
+Papers including intersectional analyses of Berlin as a sports city, or focusing on gender and/or sexuality, race and/or ethnicity, media, and politics are particularly welcome.

 Please send questions to Heather Dichter at email@example.com.